AppImage/docs.appimage.org/source/user-guide/run-appimages.rst

 The AppImage is unmounted when the application called in the example is interrupted (e.g., by pressing :kbd:`Ctrl+C`, closing the terminal etc.).

 .. note::
    This is only available for type 2 AppImages.
 Type 1 AppImages do not provide any self-mounting mechanism.
+To mount type 1 AppImages, use `mount -o loop`.

 This method is to be preferable, as other methods have some major disadvantages explained below.